lowrycito/handbook/pages/study-manual-general-handbook-24.md

   * Missionaries from some countries participate in the equalized contribution program.
 This means the same amount is contributed for each missionary regardless of where he or she serves.
 The amount is identified at Church headquarters.
 Leaders may contact the Missionary Department (see 24.9.3) or the area office for a list of countries in this program and the equalized amount.

   * In other countries, the bishop, stake president, missionary, and family counsel together about the monthly contribution amount.
 The bishop and stake president consider guidance from the Area Presidency.
-They encourage financial sacrifice and self-reliance based on the circumstances of the missionary and his or her family.
+They encourage appropriate financial sacrifice and self-reliance based on the circumstances of the missionary and his or her family.
 They agree on a contribution amount and record it in the missionary recommendation.
 The missionary and his or her family commit to follow through.
 Others may also contribute to this amount only if they live in the missionary’s home country (see “Ward Missionary Fund” later in this section).

 Contributions are made to the ward missionary fund.
 Bishops verify that the funds are contributed each month.
 Funds beyond the monthly amount should not be contributed in advance.
 Funds contributed in advance cannot be refunded if a missionary returns home early.

-_Expenses in the field._ Each month, young missionaries receive funds from the mission to provide for food, transportation, and other living expenses.
+_Expenses in the field._ Each month, young missionaries receive adequate funds from the mission to provide for healthy food, transportation, and other living expenses.
 These funds are sacred.
-Missionaries use them only for mission-related purposes.
+Missionaries use them only for mission- related purposes.
 They should not be used for personal expenses, saved, or sent to family members or others.
 Missionaries return to the mission any funds they do not need.

 Missionaries use personal funds to cover other expenses.
 These personal expenses should be minimal.
 (See Missionary Standards for Disciples of Jesus